Cattle Health and Welfare Group (CHAWG)

-The CHAWG is also responsible for the following initiatives:
+CHAWG was also responsible for the following initiatives:

-- Farm Health Planning Seminars held at the Livestock event.
+- Farm Health Planning Seminars held at past Livestock events

-The makeup of CHAWG provides an immensely valuable resource for the sector, providing a wide ranging and deep knowledge of cattle health and welfare, though importantly are removing their commercial hats and collaborating on behalf of the cattle farming industry for the benefit of cattle health and welfare.
+The makeup of CHAWG was an immensely valuable resource for the sector, as it provided a wide ranging and deep breadth of knowledge of cattle health and welfare.
+Participants removed their commercial hats and collaborated to achieve on aims, on behalf of the cattle farming industry to improve cattle health and welfare.

 Measuring and comparing the use of antibiotics on beef farms

-An industry standard for measuring and monitoring antibiotic use on beef farms has been agreed following extensive industry consultation.
-The new recommendations complement those previously agreed for monitoring antibiotic use on dairy and sheep farms.
+An industry standard for measuring and monitoring antibiotic use on beef farms was agreed.
+The recommendations developed by the CHAWG Antimicrobial Usage (AMU) sub-group were based on extensive industry consultation.
+These complemented recommendations which were previously agreed for monitoring antibiotic use on dairy and sheep farms.

-The core measure a beef farm is advised to use is the total weight of antibiotics used in a year (in milligrams) relative to the average weight of the cattle population at risk of treatment on the farm during the year (in kilograms).
+The core measure a beef farm was advised to use is the total weight of antibiotics used in a year (in milligrams) relative to the average weight of the cattle population at risk of treatment on the farm during the year (in kilograms).
 This is similar to the core mg/kg measures already in use by the dairy and sheep sectors.
-Additional measures are also recommended.
+Additional measures are were recommended.

 Measuring and comparing antibiotic use on dairy farms

-The CHAWG Antimicrobial Use Group has published a core set of standard metrics for benchmarking antibiotic use on UK dairy farms following consultation with the wider dairy industry.
-The CHAWG AMU group recommends that the following core metrics are calculated on dairy farms, for both total usage and overall usage of Highest Priority Critically Important Antibiotics (HP-CIAs), as defined by the Antimicrobial Advice Ad Hoc Expert Group (AMEG), i.e. fluoroquinolones, 3rd and 4th generation cephalosporins and colistin:
+The CHAWG Antimicrobial Use Group published a core set of standard metrics for benchmarking antibiotic use on UK dairy farms following consultation with the wider dairy industry.
+The CHAWG AMU group recommended for the following core metrics to be calculated on dairy farms, for both total usage and overall usage of Highest Priority Critically Important Antibiotics (HP-CIAs), as defined by the Antimicrobial Advice Ad Hoc Expert Group (AMEG), i.e. fluoroquinolones, 3rd and 4th generation cephalosporins and colistin:

 - Core Metric One = mg/Population Correction Unit (PCU)